-Dr. Meltem Alemdar is Associate Director and Principal Research Scientist at Georgia Institute of Technology’s Center for Education Integrating Science, Mathematics and Computing (CEISMC).
+Dr. Meltem Alemdar is an accomplished educator, researcher and visionary leader dedicated to transforming STEM education.
+With her position as Associate Director and Principal Research Scientist at Georgia Institute of Technology’s Center for Education Integrating Science, Mathematics, and Computing (CEISMC), Dr. Alemdar made significant contributions to the fields of STEM education.
 Her research focuses on improving K-12 STEM education through research on curriculum development, teacher professional development, and student learning in integrated STEM environments.
-Dr. Alemdar is currently co-PI for research on various NSF funded projects.
-In addition, she has been external evaluator for various NSF Projects over the past nine years.
-Her expertise includes program evaluation, social network analysis and quantitative methods such as Hierarchical Linear Modeling, and Structure Equation Modeling.
-As part of an NSF funded project, she directs a longitudinal study that focuses on measuring engineering curriculum impact on student learning and 21st Century skills.
-She also has directed a large multi-year multi-institutional social network analysis study to measure changing collaboration patterns among program investigators as a part of a NIH funded grant.
+Dr. Alemdar currently serves as PI and co-PI for research on various NSF funded projects that focuses on engineering education, teacher networks and STEM learning environments.
+In addition, she has been external evaluator for various NSF Projects over the past 15 years.
+Her expertise includes program evaluation, social network analysis, mixed methods, and advanced quantitative methods.
+Dr. Alemdar is passionate advocate for equitable and inclusive STEM education.
+She actively engages with educators, students, and communities to promote the importance of STEM disciplines and education research in preparing the next generation for the challenges of the future.
+Her collaborative nature has led to numerous partnerships with educational institutions, industry leaders, and government agencies.
+These collaborations have resulted in creating and documenting the impact of innovative programs and resources.
 She received her Ph.D. in Educational Policy, with a concentration in Research, Measurement, and Statistics, from Georgia State University.